 A pitch deck is essentially a business plan or executive summary spread across 10 to 20 slides in a PowerPoint document.

-Here is a complete breakdown on how to create a pitch deck: Pitch Deck: Complete Guide to a Pitch Presentation
+Here is a breakdown on how to create pitch deck: How to Create an Eye-Catching Pitch Deck

 Investors like pitch decks because they force the entrepreneur to be brief, and hopefully use visuals instead of an endless list of bullet points.
 The pitch deck is the founder’s friend and most trusted ally in the angel investor pitch process.